Prior-Informed Flow Matching for Graph Reconstruction: Related Work

 \paragraph{Flow/Diffusion models on graphs.} Diffusion and flow-based graph generative models have shown impressive performance in recent years.
 Early models, namely EDP-GNN~\citep{niu2020permutation} and GDSS~\citep{jo2022score}, employ score-based \textit{continuous} diffusion over a relaxation of the graph structure.
 However, given that graphs are inherently discrete, subsequent work has explored discrete diffusion processes~\citep{austin2021structured}.
 Models like DiGress~\citep{vignac2023digress} demonstrated the effectiveness of this approach, which has been further advanced by discrete flow-based models like DeFoG~\citep{qin2024defog} and variational approaches like CatFlow~\citep{eijkelboom2024variational}.
 A common point of these models is their reliance on a simple source distribution, such as Gaussian (continuous) or uniform (discrete) noise.
 While effective for unconstrained generation, recent work on image-based inverse problems demonstrates the advantages of learning a data-dependent flow, using a prior-informed source distribution~\citep{albergo2023stochastic, delbracioinversion, ohayon2025posteriormean}.
+In the graph domain, concurrent work~\citep{wijesinghe2026flowette} also departs from a simple source distribution by employing structural graphette priors, though it targets unconditional graph generation rather than reconstruction from partial observations.

 \paragraph{Graph topology inference via flow/diffusion-based solvers.} Graph topology inference -- the task of recovering hidden edges from a partially observed graph -- is a long-standing inverse problem~\citep{segarra2017network, dong2016learning}.
 Several methods adapt diffusion for constrained graph generation, which is related to but distinct from topology inference.
 DiGress~\citep{vignac2023digress} introduced an inpainting mechanism, inspired by Repaint~\citep{lugmayr2022repaint}, to generate graph structures consistent with a partial observation.
 Similarly, in~\citet{trivedi2024editing} a similar mechanism is used for completing partially observed graphs.
 PRODIGY~\citep{sharma2024diffuse} enforces hard constraints by projecting the graph estimate onto a feasible set at each sampling step.
 More recently, GGDiff~\citep{tenorio2025graph} incorporates a guidance mechanism as a flexible alternative to inpainting.
 However, all these methods are designed for \textit{constrained generation} (e.g., molecule generation with a given scaffold) rather than \textit{recovering masked edges from a partially observed graph}.
 Hence, to the best of our knowledge, designing a diffusion-based model explicitly for graph topology inference remains an open problem.